dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 * Possible time steps S-1 goes through with four threads:
 * Phase 1:
-  1. parallel execution of transactions 1,2,3,4
+  1. parallel execution of TX1,TX2,TX3,TX4
-  2. parallel execution of transactions 5,6,7,8
+  2. parallel execution of TX5,TX6,TX7,TX8
-  3. parallel execution of transactions 9,10
+  3. parallel execution of TX9,TX10
 * Phase 2:
-  1. parallel validation of transactions 1,2,3,4; 2,3 fail and re-execute
+  1. parallel validation of all transactions in which TX2,TX3,TX5,TX6 fail and re-execute
-  2. parallel validation of transactions 5,6,7,8; 6,8 fail and re-execute
+  2. continued parallel validation of all transactions in which TX8,TX9 fail and re-execute
-  3. parallel validation of transactions 9,10; all succeed
-  7. parallel validation of transactions 1,2,3,4; 3 fails and re-executes
-  8. parallel validation of transactions 5,6,7,8; all succeed
-  9. parallel validation of transactions 9,10; 9 fails and re-executes
+  3. parallel validation of all transactions in which TX3,TX6,TX9 fail and re-execute
-  10. parallel validation of all transactions; all succeed
+  4. parallel validation of all transactions in which all succeed

 It is quite easy to see that the S-1 validation loop satisfies VALIDAFTER(j,k) because every transaction is validated after previous executions complete.
 However, it is quite wasteful in resources, each loop fully executing/validating all transactions.